Absolute Combinatorial Game Theory: universes and their provisos

+It may seem at a first glance that the `for all atomic $X$' part of the Proviso is still a burden.
+But, we will see in the next section, in Proposition ~\ref{thm:allcomps}, that the Proviso will often be much simplified, in a shift from basic to subordinate order.

-\section{\Abs Universes and their Provisos}
+\section{\Abs universes and their provisos}

-We begin by investigating how normal-play is central to our theory.
-Then, in Section~\ref{sec:subord}, we study how the basic game comparison, from the last section, translates in different universes, thus obtaining a subordinate and effective game comparison.
+In Section~\ref{sec:npoe}, we continue investigating how normal-play is central to our theory, via an embedding of universes.
+Then, in Section~\ref{sec:subord}, we study how the basic game comparison, from the last section, translates to a given absolute universe, to obtain a subordinate and effective level of game comparison.

 Recall that we compare games modulo some universe $\U$.
-In this section we will develop tools for interchanging comparison universes, but keeping the game trees identical, possibly apart from the adorns and at least apart from the evaluation map $\nu$.
-The general question is: how does `comparison in different universes compare'?
-In this study we settle with the problem: how does comparison in normal-play compare with comparison in other \abs universes?
-We denote the normal-play universe by $\mathbb{Np}$ and sometimes index the set of adorns via $\A=\A_\U$ to clarify that the set of adorns belong to a given universe $\U\subseteq \Omega$.
-Moreover, for comparison in a universe $\U$, we abbreviate $G\succcurlyeq H$ modulo $\U$, by $G\succcurlyeq_\U H$.
+In this section we will develop tools for interchanging comparison universes, while keeping the game trees identical.
+In this study we settle the problem: how does comparison in normal-play compare with comparison in other \abs universes?
+We sometimes index the set of adorns via $\A=\A_\U$ to clarify that the set of adorns belong to a given universe $\U\subseteq \Omega$.
+For comparison in a universe $\U$, we abbreviate $G\succcurlyeq H$ modulo $\U$, by $G\succcurlyeq_\U H$.

-\subsection{A normal-play Order Embedding}
+\subsection{A normal-play order embedding}

 In normal-play, $X$ atomic implies that $X$ is a number.
-By the Number Avoidance Theorem, \cite{Conwa2001}, `never play in a number', the Proviso reduces to ``\textit{$o_L(G)\geqslant o_L(H)$ and $o_R(G)\geqslant o_R(H)$}'', which follows by induction from the Common Normal Part.
-For normal-play, the Common Normal Part is basically ``\textit{Left wins playing second in $G-H$}''.
-Thus, in normal-play, the comparison reduces to
+By the Number Avoidance Theorem, \cite{Conwa2001}, `do not play in a number, unless all components are numbers', the Proviso reduces to ``$o_L(G)\geqslant o_L(H)$ and $o_R(G)\geqslant o_R(H)$'', and this follows by induction on the Maintenance.
+Hence, as we already noted in the Second Fundamental Theorem, in this case, the proviso can be removed.

-Although intuitively clear, we have not yet formally introduced the concept of ``winning''; we note that in our notation the above statement is equivalent with $o_R(G-H) = +1$.\footnote{An order preserving `winning function' can be defined to make the jump from outcomes to winning consistent with our theory.}
+Although intuitively clear, we have not yet formally introduced the concept of ``winning'', but of course, for example in normal-play, Left wins $G$ independently of who starts whenever $o(G) = (+1,+1)$.\footnote{An order preserving `winning function' can be defined to make the jump from outcomes to winning consistent with our theory.} The reason for this apparent negligence, is that the various abstract game comparisons do not require an explicit definition of winning.
+In normal- and mis\`ere play win-loss is the natural notion, but a scoring-play universe cannot in general be reduced to a na\"ive win-loss situation, although in a recreational playing the terminal score is often reinterpreted as win-draw-loss.
+In theory, it is more convenient to apply a minimax algorithm on the terminal scores.
+As we have seen, normal- and mis\`ere-play can also be conveniently recasted in this manner via the $\nu$ function.